Pay Equity: Small Business Guide to Equal Pay for Equal Work

 Since 1963, the Equal Pay Act has prohibited pay discrimination on the basis of sex.
 Between 1963 and 2016, advances on pay equity were fairly stagnant.
 Starting in California, New York, and Massachusetts in 2016, however, state-level pay equity laws started taking hold.
 Partly a result of public pressure building over several years, states enacted laws requiring similar pay for similar work, along with related laws banning salary history questions during the application process and requiring pay scale disclosures.

-The majority of US jurisdictions have pay equity laws on the books—currently, only Washington, D.C. and Mississippi do not have any.
-Some states only require state employers to abide by pay equity laws, while other states have laws that simply mimic the federal law.
+Every US jurisdiction has some form of pay equity law, even if it mirrors federal law.
 Still, most states have laws more expansive than the federal law, so it’s crucial that you understand the laws where you’re hiring employees.

 Pay equity is important mainly because it’s the right thing to do.
 Paying your employees similarly when they’re doing similar work can prevent discouragement among your team if they learn of vastly different pay rates.